-Graduate degree programs: M.S. and Ph.D. in Natural Resources with areas of concentration in climate and water resources, environmental conservation, fisheries and wildlife conservation, forest resources and geomatics.
+Graduate degree programs: M.S. and Ph.D. in Natural Resources with areas of concentration in environmental sustainability and conservation, fisheries and wildlife conservation, sustainable forest resources, and water resources and climate.

 The Sustainable Environmental Planning & Management (SEPM) online graduate certificate program is available to anyone with a bachelors degree and includes 5 graduate courses.

 Research areas: forest and wild land meteorology, biometeorology, air pollution meteorology, climate modeling, hydrological modeling, rainfall-runoff relationships, pollutant transport, evaporation-infiltration processes, accuracy of measurement methods, development of artificial wetlands, invasive species ecology, restoration ecology, predator-prey relationships, urban and suburban wildlife, migratory wildlife species, wildlife-human interactions, international wildlife, contaminants in wildlife, habitat restoration, forest and wildlife stewardship, municipal and watershed natural resources inventories and planning, fish habitat use and quality, fish species of conservation concern, aquatic biomonitoring, remote sensing, wildlife conservation, cartography, geodesy, photogrammetry, global positioning systems, geographic information systems, forest ecology, tree biomechanics, silviculture, ecotoxicology, biogeochemistry, landscape ecology, land use, coastal processes.

 Graduate degree programs: M.S., Ph.D. in Nutritional Sciences, emphasizing biochemical and molecular nutrition, human nutrition and metabolism, and community nutrition and health.

 Pathobiology and Veterinary Science

-Graduate degree programs: M.S. in Pathobiology; Ph.D. in Pathobiology with areas of concentration in bacteriology, pathology and virology; combined Ph.D./residency and M.S./residency, training in morphologic pathology for veterinarians.
+Graduate degree programs: M.S.and Ph.D. in Pathobiology with areas of concentration in bacteriology, pathology and virology; combined M.S./residency, training in morphologic pathology for veterinarians.

 Research areas: The Department consists of several units, including pathology, virology, immunology, bacteriology, mycology, wildlife diseases, and environmental toxicology.
-The general research mission of the Department involves the study of disease processes that affect animals and man.
-This includes infectious, toxic, metabolic, and neoplastic diseases of animals and man.
+Our research profile focuses on infectious diseases of animals and humans, vaccines, veterinary pathology, and wildlife diseases.